schrammbox/WeBBAKI_2.0/README.md

-WebBaKI (GER: "Webbasierte Bedrohungsanalyse Kritischer Infrastrukturen") in cooperation with UP KRITIS.
+WebBaKI (GER: "Webbasierte Bedrohungsanalyse Kritischer Infrastrukturen") in cooperation with UP KRITIS (https://www.bsi.bund.de/DE/Themen/KRITIS-und-regulierte-Unternehmen/Kritische-Infrastrukturen/UP-KRITIS/up-kritis_node.html).

 This is the Code of the project WebBaKI.
 WebBaKI is a project powered by the TH Brandenburg (https://informatik.th-brandenburg.de) and a possibility for organisations in Germany to check their security respectfully.